Tips and recommendations for organizing your trip to India

 Tourist visa on arrival (E-Visa):

 This is the easiest option.
-The E-visa is valid for exactly one month, so it is ideal to use if you are only traveling to India to participate in the course.
+The E-visa is valid for 60 days.
 This visa allows you to arrange everything online, so you don’t have to go to the Indian embassy or send in your passport.

 Important: E-visa has to be applied minimum 4 days in advance to arrival date!